Can You Get LASIK While Pregnant?

 Because LASIK surgeons rely on a patient’s current and accurate vision prescription to achieve the highest quality of results, it would not be wise to perform laser eye surgery on a pregnant patient.
 While it is possible that the patient’s vision prescription might not change during pregnancy, it is also possible that it will change.
 And if the patient’s prescription changes again following pregnancy—reverting back to what it was pre-pregnancy—the patient’s LASIK results could change and need to be corrected with an additional eye surgery.

 While it is safe to undergo LASIK surgery while you are trying to conceive, we recommend planning your LASIK surgery for before pregnancy or several months after your baby has been delivered.
 If you are interested in LASIK surgery and are ready to schedule your consultation, please reach out to our team.
-We are happy to answer any questions you may have regarding the timing of your surgery around a current or future pregnancy.
+We are happy to answer any questions you may have regarding the timing of your procedure around a current or future pregnancy.